learning-at-home/collaborative-latent-diffusion/README.md

     --initial_peers "/ip4/193.106.95.184/tcp/31234/p2p/Qmas1tApYHyNWXAMoJ9pxkAWBXcy4z11yquoAM3eiF1E86"
 # Skip --initial_peers if you'd like to start a new swarm
 ```

-Client queries are evenly distributed among all servers connected to the swarm.

 Ensure that `--max-batch-size` is small enough for your GPU to do inference without running out of memory.
 The default value is 16.